 Community-based resources need to be more effectively managed.
 New Mexico spends approximately \$34 million, or about 11 percent of the NMCD's total budget, to supervise and provide community-based services to more than 18 thousand offenders through a system of parole and probation officers and through contracts with community-based programs (see Appendix G for listing of programs and locations).
 However, the current network of behavioral health and community corrections providers is insufficient to meet the needs of those re-entering the community from prison.
-The numbers of proven track record of effectiveness in reducing recidivism (Section 33-9-5 NMSA 1978 allows providers to reject the placement of inmates into their programs).
+The numbers of providers are inadequate, providers tend not to serve those with the greatest needs, and existing programs have no proven track record of effectiveness in reducing recidivism (Section 33-9-5 NMSA 1978 allows providers to reject the placement of inmates into their programs).
 As a result, corrections officials and policy-makers lack information on where to direct financial resources.
 This situation is exacerbated by an outdated and overly rigid Community Corrections Act that creates barriers to successful service delivery.
 At the same time, PPD officers are underpaid, have high turnover and vacancy rates, and face increasing caseloads.